 You can download Magisk systemless root for Android devices.
 Android enthusiasts would have heard the popular Magisk name and for those getting to know about it the first time, it is a systemless root utility developed by topjohnwu.
 The main goal behind Magisk is to provide a reliable root install along with added functionality to further enhance each Android user’s experience.
 We will be discussing more about how Magisk implements a systemless root interface and how it is much better than other older solutions right ahead.
 You can also find direct links below of several versions to download Magisk for your phone.

 After the introduction of Android Nougat, Magisk gained a lot of traction thanks to its extended compatibility.
-Recently, the utility was updated to even support Android Oreo, Android P and now even works with Android 10.
+Recently, the utility was updated to support Android Oreo, Android P, Android and now even works with Android 11.
 Further, after getting feedback, the developer continuously and actively releases new Magisk root builds to address issues, bugs and include support for new device.
 Unlike various other root solutions, Magisk is designed to work on multiple devices from multiple manufacturers.
 You do not need to wait for a compatible Magisk release for each new phone / manufacturer.
 You can read the complete list of features below of what will Magisk offer once installed on your Android device.

 Magisk – Details: